nicholasRuhman/ad-python-playground/README.md

 ```
 (python-playground) C:\work\python-playground>pytest
 ```
-When all objectives have been achieved then the tests will pass with 100% success.
+When all objectives have been achieved then the tests will pass with 100% success and no skipped tests.